truecharts/website/docs/manual/FAQ.md

 :::warning DATA LOSS

 The following command is destructive and will delete any existing CNPG databases.

+Run the following command in system shell as **root** to see if you have any current CNPG databases to migrate: `k3s kubectl get pods -A | grep cnpg`

 Follow [this guide](https://truecharts.org/manual/SCALE/guides/cnpg-migration-guide/) to safely migrate any existing CNPG databases.

 :::